mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Grenades are small, self-contained explosive packages.
 Boom and shrapnel all in one neat and deadly little cluster!
 Minigrenades are specifically designed for use with grenade launchers, set to arm when they have traveled five yards and explode on impact or with an airburst link.
 The five-yard safety feature can be disabled with an `Engineering + Intelligence (4, 5 Minutes) Extended Test`.
 Minigrenades have the same effects as standard grenades.

 The damage from grenades becomes less the farther away from them you are.
 The DV entry for grenades lists the initial damage for those closest to the grenade, within a yard, called Ground Zero, then two categories of lesser damage for those in Close and Near Range, with the damage limited to a maximum range of the Blast attribute.
 Use the `Athletics skill + Quickness` when throwing grenades, or `Exotic Weapons (Launcher) + Quickness` when launching a grenade from a grenade launcher.
 Follow the rules for Blast Attacks.
 Grenades and similar explosives can also be rigged with a tripwire to be set up as a basic booby trap.
 This requires an `Engineering + Intelligence (8, 1 Major Action) Extended Test`.
-All grenades have the following wireless feature: You can use the wireless link trigger for your grenades via an ARO on your commlink even if you don’t have direct neural interface.

 **Stun grenade**

 Often called flash-bangs, these grenades explode to create a bright, loud, shocking blast that stuns and staggers anyone in their range.
 Along with the damage, those in the Blast of a Stun grenade suffer the Blinded I, Deafened I, and Dazed Status Effect.